AmentiAI/the-collection-page/SPARK_TOKENS_IMPLEMENTATION.md

 The key insight was understanding that after filtering, pools are TOKEN/BTC pairs where Asset A is the token we want to display, not Asset B (Bitcoin).
 This fundamental understanding fixed the display issues and allowed proper metadata handling.

-The professional setup ensures the page can scale to hundreds of users by serving from a database that's kept fresh by background cron jobs, rather than hitting the SDK on every request.
+The professional setup ensures the page can scale to hundreds of users by serving from a database that's kept fresh by background cron jobs (every 15 minutes), rather than hitting the SDK on every request.
+This balances data freshness with API costs and rate limits.